martinslota/protocell/README.md

 ## Acknowledgement

-This project stands on the shoulders of many giants.
-Thank you, all!
+This project stands on the shoulders of many giants. :bulb: :heart: :muscle:

+Thank you, all! :pray: